RackHD/docs/docs/monorail/ubuntu_install_instructions.rst

 Upgrading the code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Log into the server (nuc, kylin, etc)**
+1. Log into the Server (nuc, kylin, etc).

-get all current patches and remove non-essential packages:
+2. Get All Patches and Remove Non-essential Packages.

 .. code::